AbCd256/Quality-of-sentiment-analysis-tools/README.md

 This package is organized as follow:
-*scripts: contains all the scripts of our experements *logs: containes  the logs of our experements
+* `scripts` contains all the scripts of our experements
+* `logs` containes  the logs of our experements
-*plots: containes  different plots of the experements
+* `plots` containes  different plots of the experements